-Sales, marketing and public relations—the three faces, if you will, of business development.
-And like the old trope about “mother, maiden, crone,” depending on where you stand relative to these business activities, you may be inclined to paint one of them as the old hag you’re ready to retire and one of them as the lovely charmer worth spending three month’s salary on.
+Sales, marketing and public relations—the three faces of business development.
+And like the old trope about “mother, maiden, crone,” depending on where you stand relative to these business activities, you may be inclined to paint one of them as the old hag and one of them as the lovely charmer worth spending three month’s salary on.

 Let’s break this down.
-As every sales professional will support, making dollars flow into the front door is job one for a successful firm.
+Making dollars flow into the front door is job one for a successful firm.
 Depending on your industry, the precise process varies quite a bit.

-For example, online software systems like Pardot use inside sales teams handling inbound web leads.
+For example, online software systems like Pardot, ENGAGE.cx or Infotycoon use inside sales teams handling inbound web leads.
 Growth companies like Tesla and Variable Technologies are reinventing how they handle their pipeline, with media traction as a huge part of creating interest that leads to inquiries that lead to orders.
 Pharmaceutical and medical equipment sales still rely on consultative, educational relationships—often kick-started by attending educational conferences and physical summit events.